 Recruitment of participants for Sona studies must occur within the Sona system.
 Posting recruitment notices/flyers on walls, bulletin boards, or on Canvas, for Sona studies is generally not allowed.
 Researchers also should not recruit for Sona studies by making announcements or appeals to students in classrooms, or by using the "email eligible participants" function of Sona.
 This policy upholds the spirit of avoiding competition for participants among Sona researchers.
 However, there may be certain circumstances in which researchers are looking for a sample of very specific participants (e.g., parents of 3-year-olds) and may need to post notices or make announcements, or send emails through Sona to prompt potential participants to sign up on Sona.
-To request permission to post flyers or make classroom announcements, or send emails to eligible participants for a Sona study, please contact the chairperson of the Participant Pool Committee.
+To request permission to post flyers, make classroom announcements, or send emails to eligible participants for a Sona study, please contact the chairperson of the Participant Pool Committee.
 Be aware that any posted advertisements or notices of research must be approved by the IRB prior to use.

 Every research project in the Pool should have an equal opportunity to be selected by any potential participant.
 This is the closest a researcher can get to a random sample from the pool.
 Therefore, to avoid bias, each research project is identified by a number assigned by the Sona Administrator.
 When setting up your study in Sona please use the same title that appears on the IRB approval letter.
 The Sona Administrator will keep a record of this title and assign a new numerical title.
 Pool participants will sign up for appointment times that fit their schedules and will learn what the experiment entails when they arrive at their appointment.